-- A student has a fluency disorder when the flow of verbal expression including rate and rhythm adversely affects communication between the student and listener (C.C.R., Title 5, Sec.
-3030 (c)) - Language Disorder: - The student scores at least 1.5 standard deviations below the mean, or below the 7th percentile, for his or her chronological age or developmental level on two or more standardized tests and not merely those which are designed to provide a single general intelligence quotient in one or more of the following areas of language development: morphology, syntax, semantics, or pragmatics.
+- The student scores at least 1.5 standard deviations below the mean, or below the 7th percentile, for his or her chronological age or developmental level on two or more standardized tests and not merely those which are designed to provide a single general intelligence quotient in one or more of the following areas of language development: morphology, syntax, semantics, or pragmatics.
 PVUSD does not administer IQ test to students where the results will be used solely for "cognitive referencing" when determining eligibility for speech and language. - The student displays inappropriate or inadequate usage of expressive or receptive language as measured by a representative spontaneous or elicited language sample of a minimum of fifty utterances - The language sample must be recorded or transcribed and analyzed, and the results included in the assessment report.
-If the student is unable to produce this sample, the language, speech, and hearing specialist must document why a fifty-utterance sample was not obtainable and the contexts in which attempts were made to elicit the sample - When standardized tests are considered to be invalid for the specific student, the expected language performance level shall be determined by alternative means as specified in the assessment plan
+If the student is unable to produce this sample, the language, speech, and hearing specialist must document why a fiftyutterance sample was not obtainable and the contexts in which attempts were made to elicit the sample - □ When standardized tests are considered to be invalid for the specific student, the expected language performance level shall be determined by alternative means as specified in the assessment plan